Ali-Mahmoodi/Usaco/readME.md

 ## Howt it works
-     for a regular clear cooperation
-     we have two groups "Student" and "Teacher"
+     For a regular clear cooperation , we have two groups "Student" and "Teacher"
-     -"Student" translate Questions , and
+     -"Student" translate Questions
-     -"Teacher" rechecks translations of the students and translate toturials . there is 100 Question and 23 Toturial text in Usaco.Train Getway .
+     -"Teacher" rechecks translations of the students and translate toturials .

+     There is 100 Question and 23 Toturial text in Usaco.Train Getway .

-     if you wanted to join the team , you can send me an email . if you are a student of Shiraz University its easier to make a contact for me !
+     If you wanted to join the team , you can send me an email .

+     If you are a student of Shiraz University its easier for me to make a contact with you !

+     What we expect a student :
+       Can be able to translate english texts
+       Have a small known of a programming language (C/C++/Java/Python) .

+     we need someone can work with html too .(not so profestional !)

+     your name will be at the end of your translations for Credit .  for e.x { Translated by : Mohammad Nima RastiZadeh }

 #### ==========================================================
 Students Tasks :  :boy: :girl: :computer: